Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/extract-action-items.md

 1. Click/tap on **Edit&Create**.

 2. Choose a location where you want to save the tasks and then click/tap on **Next**.
 The default location for the tasks is the location of the message.
-For example, if you extract action items from a private chat message, the default location will be My Tasks.
+For example, if you extract action items from a private chat message, the default location will be *My Tasks*.
 However, you can change the default location to suit your needs.
-In the process of creating the tasks, you can also add new Task Lists and Task Sections to the location, as shown in the screenshot below.
+In the process of creating the tasks, you can also add new *Task Lists* and *Task Sections* to the location, as shown in the screenshot below.

 <img src="../images/new-tasks-location.png" alt="Choose Location for new tasks" width="90%" class="responsive-img"/>